APRSFoundation/aprs-org/README.md

 This repository contains the conents of http://www.aprs.org as of 02/08/2022

-APRS is a registered trademark Bob Bruninga - WB4APR
+APRS is a registered trademark of Tuscon Amateur Packet Radio Corporation